GabeScott/standard-works-vault/General Conference/1997 October - Some Thoughts on Temples, Retention of Converts, and Missionary Service.md

 Now in closing, I simply want to express my love for each of you.
 You men and boys provide the leadership for this great organization, which is moving across the world in a marvelous and miraculous manner.
 I have not the slightest concern about the future.
 This Church has become a great builder of leaders.
 One sees them everywhere.
 Converts of only a few years are serving as bishops and stake presidents and in other capacities.
 What a wonderful thing you are doing, my brethren.

-Husbands, live the gospel, be kind to your wives.
+Husbands, live the gospel.
+Be kind to your wives.
 You cannot serve acceptably in the Church if there is conflict at home.
 Fathers, be kind to your children.
 Be companionable with them.
 As hard as you may labor in gathering the necessities of the world, no asset you will ever have will compare with the love and loyalty of the woman with whom you joined hands over the altar in the temple, and the affection and respect of your children.

 May each of you be blessed in your vocational pursuits whatever they may be, so long as they are honorable.
 May you look upon the Church as your great and good friend, your refuge when the world appears to be closing around you, your hope when things are dark, your pillar of fire by night and your cloud by day as you thread the pathways of your lives.
 May the Lord be mindful of you and merciful and kind to you.
 May you find great joy in that which you do in His service is my humble prayer, with an expression of love and affection for each of you, in the name of Jesus Christ, amen.